littensy/reflex/docs/docs/reference/reflex/create-broadcast-receiver.md

 </TabItem>
 </Tabs>

-This code will call `requestState` when the middleware is applied, and merge the server's shared state with the client's state.
+This code will call `start` when the middleware is applied, and merge the server's shared state with the client's state.
 You should also connect the receiver's `dispatch` method to the remote, so that the state continues to be kept in sync.

-**It's user-friendly,** as you can set up `createBroadcastReceiver` in a file separate from your producer and it will work as long as you apply the middleware to the producer and connect the receiver's `dispatch` method to the remote.

-It's safe to apply the middleware at any time, and you can even use your producer before the server's state is received.
+**It's thread-safe,** so it's safe to apply the middleware at any time, and you can even use your producer before the server's state is received.

 ---